Quasi-3D solar cell solver¶

 model at the given illumination conditions.
 These parameters are then

 used to replicate the 2-diode model in SPICE.
-The is
+The

 scaled in each pixel by the intensity of the illumination given by the